suzu-devworks/examples-py/docs/managements/setuptools.md

 2. `pyproject.toml` + `setup.cfg`(main) compatibility pattern
 3. Future-oriented patterns in `pyproject.toml`

-## Configuring setuptools using pyproject.toml file
+## Creating and Configuring a project using a pyproject.toml file

 > Starting with PEP 621, the Python community selected pyproject.toml as a standard way of specifying project metadata.